JuliaQUBO/QUBODrivers.jl/docs/src/manual.md

         # ~ Here some magic happens:
         #   By providing the sampler and a vector of states,
-        #   Anneal.jl computes the energy and organizes your
+        #   QUBODrivers.jl computes the energy and organizes your
         #   solutions automatically, following the variable
         #   domain conventions specified previously.
-        return Anneal.SampleSet{T}(sampler, states, metadata)
+        return QUBODrivers.SampleSet{T}(sampler, states, metadata)
     end

     function super_sample(h, J, u, v; super_attr, kws...)